Find Trade Colleges

 $15,114 Avg Student Debt

 Out of the 26 schools in Washington that were part of this year’s ranking, Tacoma Community College landed the # 5 spot on the list.
-This medium-sized public school is located in Tacoma, Washington, and it awarded 1,051 associate degrees in 2021-2022.
+Tacoma, Washington is the setting for this medium-sized institution of higher learning.
+The public school handed out associate degrees to 1,051 students in 2021-2022.

-Some students may be able to take online classes at Tacoma Community College.
+If you are interested in distance education, be sure to check with the school since Tacoma Community College does offer online classes for certain majors.
 During the 2020-2021 year, about 92% of the undergraduates at the school took at least one online course.

 #6